Asia Research Environments

 The European Alliance for Asian Studies is a co-operative framework of European institutes specializing in Asian Studies.
 The aim of the alliance, established in 1997, is to contribute to bringing together the fragmented forces in Europe on Asian Studies in order to establish scholarly excellence in central areas of research and expertise on Asia, to the benefit of the institutes' national research environments and the European community at large.
 The secretatiat is hosted at IIAS - International Institute for Asian Studies, Leiden/Amsterdam and NIAS - Nordic Institute of Asian Studies, Copenhagen.

 International Alliance of Research Universities (IARU)

-IARU is an alliance of ten of the world’s leading research universities.
+IARU is an alliance of some of the world’s leading research universities.
 The main objective of IARU is to give researchers and students at the involved universities the opportunity to engage in international research and research-based teaching.
 The universities share similar visions and are all globally orientated, which is reflected in the topics of the shared research projects.

 The universities in the Alliance are